Flow-matic/Crypo-News/README.md

   * Missing Lang"eng" on two pages.
   * Bug fixed by adding missing elements to html.
   * Css one bug reported, missing valid color number.
-  * bug fixed by adding the right number.
+  * Bug fixed by adding the right number.

   More Testing has been done